Will UK House Prices Rise or Fall in 2021?

 It should come as no surprise that the commentary being mouthed by UK estate agents is couched in reassuring terms about the resilience of UK house prices in 2021.
 After all, why wouldn't it be?
 Estate agents live on the commissions they receive from properties which - let's face it - would sell themselves, without the agency of an odious intermeddling middleman.

-So don't expect any let-up in realtor hype over the festive period.
+So don't expect any let-up in estate agent hype.
 You will read, and be told, that demand remains very high, and that there is "plenty of fuel left in the tank" for the housing market.
 Interest rates remain at near-record lows, and greater availability of low-deposit mortgages at competitive rates are expected in 2021.

-We know that the stamp duty holiday will end on 31 March.
-So whose view can we trust, and what will happen to house prices in 2021?
+We know that the stamp duty holiday will end on 30 June.
+So whose view can we trust, and what will happen to house prices afterwards?

 The eternally rosy picture painted by our nation's cherished estate agents will be familiar to anyone who has had dealings with them.
 But what is the objective, more truthful prediction of where the UK housing market will head this year?